Ecwid VS Shopify: Compare Pros & Cons

 Although you can sell digital products on either Shopify or Ecwid, if you use Shopify you’ll need to download a free app first.
 Ecwid offers that as a built-in feature.

 Want a good looking site without shelling out a bunch of money for a paid theme?
-If you use Ecwid, you can have your choice of exactly one free theme, though fortunately, it will be adequate for most users.
-Others can choose to purchase a theme that’s more to their liking.
-You’ll have a wider choice of free themes with Shopify, where you’ll find eight free options created and supported by Shopify.
-Choose from nearly 100 others available for purchase.
+If you use Ecwid, you can have your choice of dozens of free themes.
+Don’t see one you like?
+You can purchase a theme that’s more to your liking.
+You’ll have a wide choice of free themes with Shopify, too, though fewer of them come with a $0 price tag.
+You’ll find eight free options created and supported by Shopify, and you can choose from nearly 100 others available for purchase.

 You can use Ecwid to add a sales element to your existing blog, but you can’t add a blog to your Ecwid standalone website.
 If that’s a priority for you, you may prefer Shopify.
 Blogging is included as a built-in option on the Shopify platform.